 Note: You can find furikake and arare at most Asian markets, but I’ve also seen them at some grocery chains in the Asian section.
 Here’s what they look like for the most part:

-- Pour the popcorn into a bowl or a bag.
+- Pour it into a bowl or a bag.
 Make sure the bowl or bag is large enough to pour everything into for a good toss or shake.
 Note: I personally prefer the bag method.
-If you go the bag route, I suggest using one of those turkey roaster bags, but any bag that won’t melt against hot butter and popcorn will work
+If you go the bag route, I suggest using one of those turkey roaster bags, but any bag that won’t melt against hot butter will work

 - Melt the butter in the microwave – about 30 seconds